berthubert/trifecta/README.md

 # trifecta
-A simple image sharing site, built with a combination of modern C++, database and web technologies.
+A simple open source image sharing site, built with a combination of modern C++, database and web technologies.
 Intended to both be useful and make some points.

+Webpage: [berthub.eu/articles/trifecta](https://berthub.eu/articles/trifecta), including links to blog post detailing "why".

+# Description
+Trifecta is a computer program that delivers you a website/web service.
+Your personal imgur.
+You can paste or drag images to Trifecta.
+If you upload an image, a post will be created for it automatically.

+A post can contain multiple images.
+Each image can have a caption, and each post a title.

+Posts can be public or not, or have a time limit on their public visibility.
+As owner of a post you can extend or change this limit.

+Users can sign in using an temporary email link, and also reset their password this way.
+Users need not have an actual password.

+Posts in Trifecta get opengraph tags so you get nice previews on social media and in messengers.

+Available as docker/podman, rpm, deb and source.

 # Goals